The First Visit to a Specialist

 - Bring a list of all of your medications and any allergies to medications.

-- Bring a list of the physicians and addresses to whom you want reports of the consultation sent.
+- Bring a list of the healthcare providers and addresses to whom you want reports of the consultation sent.

 - Get all of your questions answered prior to leaving.
 This is when the question list and the person accompanying you come in handy.